ongres/stackgres/doc/content/en/03-tutorial/04-complete-cluster/03-pooling-config/_index.md

 title: Custom Connection Pooling Configuration
 weight: 3
 url: tutorial/complete-cluster/pooling-config
+description: Details about how to create custom pool configurations.
 ---

 StackGres will deploy Postgres clusters, by default, with a sidecar with a connection pooler (set the